abdullah578/burger-builder/README.md

 1. Visit: [react-burger-builder-4ffaa.web.app](/https://react-burger-builder-4ffaa.web.app/)

-## User Interface

-This section will show you some of the features of the app

 #### Home Page

 ![Home Page](/docs/home.png)

-The dashboard displays the burger and allows user to add or remove ingredients.
+The dashboard displays the burger and allows the user to add or remove ingredients.

 ## Built With